dotnet/designs/proposed/flexible-http.md

 ### Content handling

-Content will be read and written directly to the `HttpConnection`'s request type, without using `Stream` or a `HttpContent`-equivalent, to avoid the associated allocations.
+Content will be read and written directly to the `HttpRequest`, without using `Stream` or a `HttpContent`-equivalent, to avoid the associated allocations.

 Expect Continue will not be implemented here, but full informational responses will be returned to allow the caller to implement their own Expect Continue processing.